batiste/sprite.js/README.rst

 Performance and different ways to draw
 =======================================

 This library provides 2 rendering backends: HTML and canvas.

 By default the HTML backend is used.
 The HTML backend displays sprites using DOM elements when the canvas backend draw the sprites on the canvas.
 Each layer of the application can have a different backend.
-This enable you to mix the 2 technics when if needed.
+This enable you to mix the 2 technics if needed.

 Switching sprites.js to use the canvas backend is done by setting the 'useCanvas' flag before creating sprites::